apache/flink/docs/dev/batch/index.md

 // generate a number sequence
 val numbers = env.generateSequence(1, 10000000)

-// read a file from the specified path of type TextInputFormat val tuples = env.readHadoopFile(new TextInputFormat, classOf[LongWritable], classOf[Text], "hdfs://nnHost:nnPort/path/to/file")

 // read a file from the specified path of type SequenceFileInputFormat val tuples = env.readSequenceFile(classOf[IntWritable], classOf[Text],